Fit, Sizing & Measurements – The Fashion Industry & Garment Manufacturing

 Of course, fashion labels must target a certain segment of the population, and different labels will target different segments.
 However, for those who still find it hard to find clothing to fit well, making custom-to-fit clothing (or having it made) is the best option.
 Not everyone can afford the time or the expense, so there will always be people who will have to make do.

 Let me repeat that: Even with current anthropometric data, getting ready to wear clothing to fit everyone really well is an unrealistic idea.
 There will always be people who just have to Make Do with Ill Fitting Clothing.

 For those with sewing skills, it makes sense to learn to make your own block and make your own patterns.
 It takes some effort, but so does making adjustments to commercial patterns.

-There are some companies who offer customised patterns, but I am unsure exactly how customised they are.
+There are some companies who offer customized patterns, but I am unsure exactly how customized they are.
 I have yet to look into this; when I do I will write an article about it.

 For myself, I’m glad that I somehow happened upon patternmaking years ago, as I will undoubtedly find it more difficult to find clothing that fits well as I age.
 Given my interest in patternmaking, I hope that I can eventually afford to purchase some software in which making my custom patterns will be easier.